SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

    * [.NET Core SDK 2.0 and above](https://www.microsoft.com/net/learn/get-started/) (for .NET Core version of the scanner or if you plan to use [.NET Core Global Tool](https://www.nuget.org/packages/dotnet-sonarscanner)

 [[info]]
-| The flavor used to compile the Scanner for MSBuild (either .NET Framework or .NET Core) is independant of the .NET version the
+| The flavor used to compile the Scanner for .NET (either .NET Framework or .NET Core) is independant of the .NET version the
 | project you want to analyze has been built with.
 Concretely, you can analyze .NET Core code with the .NET Framework version of
 | the Scanner.
 It's only relevant depending on your OS, and on the versions of .NET SDKs that are installed on your build machine.

 ## Installation

-### SonarScanner for MSBuild for .NET Framework, .NET Core and .NET
+### SonarScanner for .NET for .NET Framework, .NET Core and .NET

 * Expand the downloaded file into the directory of your choice.
 We'll refer to it as `$install_directory` in the next steps.
   * On Windows, you might need to unblock the ZIP file first (Right click on file > Properties > Unblock).